 Direct grants alone won’t be enough to overcome social and economic disadvantages faced by minority small business owners.
 Here’s a look at some additional federal resources to look into:

 - SBA 8(a) Business Development Program.
-The SBA 8(a) program doesn’t award grants to small business owners.
+The SBA 8(a) Business Development program doesn’t award grants to small business owners.
 Instead, it’s a federal contracting assistance program that provides training and assistance to socially and economically disadvantaged small business owners so they have fair access to contracting opportunities in the future.
-Business Development Program.

 - National Minority Supplier Development Council (NMSDC).
 The NMSDC is a business growth engine for minority business owners.
 The resources it provides can help people of color gain access to contracts and create new business opportunities that can help close the wealth gap.